HomeGlossary › Guinea Pepper

 In Perfumery

 Guinea pepper (grains of paradise) functions as a top-to-heart spice note.
 It provides warm, complex pungency that is more dimensional than black pepper CO2 or piperine isolate.
-Used in oriental, spicy-woody, and warm compositions where a natural, exotic spice character is desired.
+Used in amber, spicy-woody, and warm compositions where a natural, exotic spice character is desired.
 The ginger-cardamom warmth makes it compatible with amber, oud, and incense bases.
 Also useful in modern cologne-type compositions where an unexpected warm-spice accent adds interest.